xiaoran007/pyhw/README.md

 ```
 This is due to the fact that system python is not supposed to be managed by pip.
 You can simply use **pipx** to install **pyhw**.
 Or you can use a virtual environment (venv) or force remove this restriction (not recommended).

-## Supported (Tested) OS
+## Tested OS
 * macOS arm64, x86_64
-* debian-based distro arm64, x86_64
+* Linux arm64, x86_64
-* RaspberryPi OS arm64
+* FreeBSD arm64

 ## Build from source
 Currently, build process relay on swiftc and macOS IOKit framework.
-To build package from source, you need a mac machine with macOS 11 and newer.
+To build package from source, you need a Mac machine with macOS 11 and newer.

 ### Dependencies
 This package was originally implemented in pure python and only depends on the python standard library.
 However, in subsequent development, the code for the pci part was separated into a separate package **pypci-ng**, which can be obtained using pip (or check out [this](https://github.com/xiaoran007/pypci) GitHub repository).